wide-dot/6809-game-builder/doc/dynamic-link-data.md

 load-time linker
 -------------------------------------------------------------------------------

-The load-time linker keep a state of loaded filegroups at runtime.
+The load-time linker keep a state of loaded groups at runtime.
-When a load is requested, parameters are : filegroup id, destination (page/addr) User can request if a particular filegroup is actually loaded in RAM.
+When a load is requested, parameters are : group id, destination (page/addr) User can request if a particular group is actually loaded in RAM.
-A filegroup can also be unloaded by user request.
-Filegroup alias is a text value that is unique in a project (checked at build time).
+A group can also be unloaded by user request. group alias is a text value that is unique in a project (checked at build time).
-The builder set an id number for each filegroup alias and export equates at build time.
+The builder set an id number for each group alias and export equates at build time.
-User must declare equates as EXTERNAL and use this syntax : ldd   #builder.filegroup.<alias> when requesting filegroup to be loaded, or when checking if a filegroup is loaded.
+User must declare equates as EXTERNAL and use this syntax : ldd   #builder.group.<alias> when requesting group to be loaded, or when checking if a group is loaded.
 File exported equates must be unique in the whole project.
-When paginated filegroup are used, each filegroup must be loaded manually at runtime, it does not change anything for the code as dynamic link resolve addresses.
+When paginated group are used, each group must be loaded manually at runtime, it does not change anything for the code as dynamic link resolve addresses.
-For paginated filegroup, the builder generates equates as EXTERNAL : builder.pageOffset.<file alias>
+For paginated group, the builder generates equates as EXTERNAL : builder.pageOffset.<file alias>
-file alias are requested only for paginated filegroup.
+file alias are requested only for paginated group.
-This value should be added at runtime to the known page id where filegroup was loaded. known page id must be set as equates for each "scene" (see loader samples)
+This value should be added at runtime to the known page id where group was loaded. known page id must be set as equates for each "scene" (see loader samples)

-loaded filegroups at runtime
+loaded groups at runtime
 ----------------------------

+ci dessous c'est l'index au runtime (pas la référence sur disquette)

 *** RAM

-linker.filegroup.page
+linker.file.page
              04                                 ; [page]
-linker.filegroup.addr
+linker.file.addr
              0C00                               ; [address]

 *** RAM or ROM

-linker.filegroup.size equ 3                     ; allocated space for array is based on used defined equate (2+linker.filegroup.size*10)
+linker.file.size equ 3                          ; allocated space for array is based on used defined equate (2+linker.file.size*10)

 04 0C00      0003                               ; [nb of elements]
-             0000 04 0000 03 0100               ; [filegroup:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
+             0000 04 0000 03 0100               ; [file:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
-             0000 04 123C 03 0200               ; [filegroup:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
+             0000 04 123C 03 0200               ; [file:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
-             0000 05 2F10 03 0300               ; [filegroup:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
+             0000 05 2F10 03 0300               ; [file:id] [code:page] [code:address] [linkmeta:page] [linkmeta:address]
              ...

-filegroup binaries
+file binaries
 ------------------

 *** RAM or ROM